jnields/febs/ReadMe.md

 ### External open source customers

-We will respond to github issues within a week for issues with FEBS core.
+Maintainers will respond to github issues within a week for issues with FEBS core.
 Unfortunately, there are no guarantees for "immediate" support due to bandwidth.
 However, we are happy to collaborate and work together on pull requests.
 You are very much welcome and encouraged to fork this project and see where it goes.